Deputyship Solicitors Liverpool & North West London

 We can also advise upon and undertake unique ‘one off’ applications to the Court to deal with any unusual problems that may exist.
 This may involve the re-placement of a Trustee or the need to obtain consent to a gift, restructuring of assets to achieve a tax saving or to consider the writing of a Statutory Will

-Contact our specialist deputyship lawyers in Liverpool & London today
+Contact our specialist deputyship lawyers in Liverpool & North West London today

-Our experienced private client solicitors can guide you through the complex process of applying to the Court of Protection to appoint a Deputy. call us today on 0151 236 5000 for our Liverpool office or 020 8209 0166 for our London office or complete our online contact form for more information.
+Our experienced private client solicitors can guide you through the complex process of applying to the Court of Protection to appoint a Deputy.
+Call us today on 0151 236 5000 or complete our online contact form for more information.